SJTU-IPADS/ugache/README.md

 dcn	UGache	SYN	0.037482
 ```

-The `make run` command runs all tests, and logs will be saved to `run-logs` folder.
+The `make run` command runs all tests, and logs will be saved to the `run-logs` folder.
 The `make plot` command will first parse logs in `run-logs` folder to produce a `data.dat` file, then plot corresponding figure to `data.eps`.

 > We recommand the `eps-preview` extension in vscode to quickly preview eps figures.

 We also provide original log files used in our paper submission in `run-logs-paper` folder.
-You may `make plot-paper` to directly plot figures using these log files to quickly reproduce figures in paper before actually run all tests.
+You may run `make plot-paper` to directly plot figures using these log files to quickly reproduce the figures in paper before running all tests.

-Each figure should be evaluated on designated platform.
+Each figure should be evaluated on the designated platform.
 The following table shows the platform and estimated time for each figure:
 |       Figure       | Platform | Estimated Time |
 | :----------------- | :------: | -------------: |
 | dlr/figure11-4v100 | Server A |     30 min     |